contexts: rigorous. relevant. readable. rad.

 Contexts is full of crisp, jargon-free writing and engaging stories, as well as artwork and photography that brings it all to life.
 Just imagine—an academically rigorous journal that your friends and family will enjoy as much as scholars and policy professionals!
 Our issues are at their best when they’re dog-eared and worn, passed along to students, referenced by members of the media, and shared as coffee table reading.

 We welcome contributions from social scientists, journalists, K-12 teachers, and anyone else who writes incisively, thinks sociologically, and has a dynamite analysis, dataset, or takeaway point that simply must be shared.
-Please see below for our author guidelines, noting that the submission process is different for pieces intended for our peer-reviewed features section and for the magazine’s various departments.
+Please see below for our author guidelines, noting that the proposal and submission process is different for pieces intended for our peer-reviewed features section and for the magazine’s other departments.
 For notes on style, please jump to the end of this piece.

 feature articles (3,000 words maximum)

 Our feature articles are cleanly and clearly written for a broad audience, with no jargon, footnotes, or formal citations.
 They have much in common with the best of long-form journalism: They’re empirically and theoretically driven, teach readers new stuff, and help us think differently about why the world is the way it is (and how it got that way).
 Before submitting, look over some recent Contexts features: Why is the disparity between the average income of a one percent household and an average household in the 99% so stark?
 Are “hookup” apps leading, ironically, to a revival of dating culture on college campuses?
 How did algorithms spur the rise of America’s “alt-right”?
+Learn more below about the proposal and development process and the production process.

-proposal and development process for feature articles:
+feature articles: proposal and development

-5. Up to 5 keywords for your piece.
+- Up to 5 keywords for your piece.

 Our aim is to complete the external review process and issue a decision within three months of full manuscript submission.
 Accepted manuscripts will be edited, polished, and published within one year (usually much less), depending on the number and type of manuscripts in progress.